EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/Appendix/App-Team-Org.md

 ### Main Method for Group Communication

 Based on the information provided on in the "Team Member Communication Modes," the group primary method of communication is Discord.
 We have created a group dm to easily send messages images and links.
-Instructor correspondance will be done by the Assignment leader, or whoever is able via email, and important information with be related back to the group dm.
+Instructor correspondance will be done by the Assignment leader, or whoever is able via email, and important information with be relayed back to the group dm.

 ## Communication Procedures